 When researching a trip, “How much is it going to cost?” is often one of the big questions.
 It’s impossible to give an answer that will be applicable to everyone as we have our own budget, preferences etc. You could camp every night and hitch out to big supermarkets to stock up cheaply, or you could stay in private rooms and dine out at every occasion.
-I went for somewhere in the middle, and this is what I ended up at, for 2 and a half months.
+I went for somewhere in the middle, and this is what I ended up at, for 2 and a half months in 2018.
 I’m not including gear except where I bought things in NZ.
 Things I arranged before I left for the trip are in £, things on the trail are in $NZ, so apologies for mixing currencies.
 I’ve put totals in approximate NZD.
 I only did the South Island so if you’re doing both then obviously the food and accommodation would be more.

 Travel in NZ ~ $270